tuw-robotics/tuw_multi_robot/README.md

 ```

 ## tuw\_voronoi\_graph
-This package includes a voronoi-graph-generator a dxf-to-graph-node and a segment-to graph node for creating routing graphs for the multi robot router.
+This package includes a voronoi-graph-generator a dxf-to-graph-node and a segment-to-graph node for creating search graphs for the multi robot router.

 The _voronoi-graph-generator-node_ receives a pixel map ([occupancy\_grid](http://docs.ros.org/api/nav_msgs/html/msg/OccupancyGrid.html)) and converts it into a voronoi graph describing the original map.
 This graph is automatically generated or loaded from a cache folder if saved.
 Additionally the node can load specific graphs saved in a folder.